dekaratas/odin-recipes/README.md

 # odin-recipes

-My goal was to write a simple home page listing links to various recipes that include an image, a list for ingredients and and a list of cooking steps.
+My goal was to write a simple home page listing links to various recipes that include an image, a list for ingredients and a list of cooking steps.

 In this small project I was able to reflect on the skills I have acquired throughout the HTML-Basics section of The Odin Project.